-The Protac Sensit Chair and Footstool has been specially designed to create calmness and to increase concentration and therefore stimulate.
+The Protac Sensit Chair and Footstool has been specially designed to help users calm, relax and increase their concentration.

-Why is it important for people with Autism, Dementia or a Mental Illness to keep stimulated and relaxed?
+Why is it important for people with Autism or Dementia to keep stimulated and relaxed?

 Agitated behaviour can cause difficulties when people are being cared for, disturbing those around them and distressing themselves and people who care for them.
 Agitation can be triggered by feelings of isolation or situations where the person does not feel comfortable.